 - Have your child rest and play quietly indoors.

-- Give acetaminophen (such as Tylenol®) or ibuprofen (such as Advil® or Motrin®) as directed for fever and pain.
-Do not give aspirin or any product containing aspirin.
+- Give acetaminophen (such as Tylenol® ) or ibuprofen (such as Advil® or Motrin® ) as directed for fever and pain.
+Read the label to know the right dose for your child.
+Do not give aspirin or any product that contains aspirin (Picture 1).

-- Give your child lots of liquids to drink such as water, fruit juice, and popsicles.
+- Give your child lots of liquids to drink, like water, Pedialyte®, apple juice and popsicles (Picture 2).

 - Give soft foods often, but do not force your child to eat.
 He may not want to eat much if it hurts to swallow.

-- If your child is able to gargle and spit, salt water gargles may make his throat feel better.
-(Mix 1/2 teaspoon salt in 1 cup warm water.)
-Do not let your child swallow the salt water; have him spit it out.
+- Do not let your child swallow the salt water; have him spit it out.

 - You can use a cool mist humidifier in your child’s room at night.